-Grievance Process for Formal Complaints: The official complaint process begins when a Complainant files, or a Title IX Coordinator signs, a Formal Complaint requesting that the University investigate an allegation of sexual misconduct.
+Grievance Process for Formal Complaints: The official complaint process begins when a Complainant signs, or a Title IX Coordinator signs, a Formal Complaint requesting that the University investigate an allegation of sexual misconduct.
 Filing a Formal Complaint is the first step of a grievance process that determines whether the Respondent is responsible for violating the Policy.
 Unless a Formal Complaint is dismissed or resolved during one of the steps of the grievance process, the grievance process will include a preliminary review of the Formal Complaint, an investigation, a hearing, and the opportunity for the parties to challenge certain decisions through an appeal.
 Additionally, an Informal Resolution process may be available at any time prior to reaching a University determination regarding responsibility.
 If applicable, the University may initiate Informal Resolution or either party may request Informal Resolution.
+Informal resolutions are not available when the Complainant is a student and the Respondent is an employee.